rhylanbolt/developerdocs/README.md

 <p>A model is a trained machine learning algorithm that powers a method.
 While methods define the strategy, models are the actual implementations that generate recommendations.</p>
 <p><strong>How models work:</strong></p>
 <ol>
-<li>Opti-X trains models on your activity and inventory data</li>
+<li>Personalize trains models on your activity and inventory data</li>
 <li>Models learn patterns: &quot;Users who play Slot A also play Slot B&quot;</li>
 <li>When you request recommendations, models score and rank items</li>
 <li>The highest-scoring items appear in the response</li>
 </ol>
 <p><strong>Why Models Matter</strong>: Model quality directly impacts recommendation relevance.
 Models improve over time as they process more activity data.
-Opti-X handles model training automatically—your job is to send quality activity data.</p>
+Personalize handles model training automatically—your job is to send quality activity data.</p>
 <hr>
 <h2>Tags</h2>
 <p>Tags are labels you attach to inventory items for filtering and targeting.
 Use tags to group content by business attributes that don&#39;t fit standard inventory fields.</p>